yihui/yihui.org/content/en/2017-05-18-how-do-i-find-manage-and-use-gifs.md

 I have been trying to amuse the audience but I certainly do not want to amuse you to death (good intention [does not necessarily](https://slides.yihui.org/gif/save-him.gif) lead to good results).
 I hope you can laugh and remember, instead of laughing then forgetting (like what was described as the effect of TV in the book).

 GIF is an effective way to get people's attention, but I guess we will need some time to think and check [what is actually left](https://slides.yihui.org/gif/you-get-nothing.gif) after the laughter.
 I'll truly appreciate it if you have ever attended any of my talks, but want to leave me some negative comments on my presentation style.

+[^1]: I use a Chrome extension named "StayFocusd" and limit my Twitter reading time to be 10 mins every day.

+[^2]: Twitter used to let us post GIFs directly but last year it started to convert GIF to MP4 for technical reasons.

+[^3]: Updog used to be cheap.
+When I became a Pro member, it only cost my $5 in total for lifetime membership.
+Now it is a little bit expensive.
+GIFs are static files, so you have many other choices to host them, although maybe not as convenient as Updog.
+Or you can use the free plan of Updog only to serve your GIFs but not HTML slides.

+[^4]: On one hand, I don't own these GIFs and I didn't create them.
+On the other, I want you to think more carefully when deciding whether you want to download a GIF.
+You won't value them if you are suddenly given 100 GIFs that I carefully collected over the years.